 Launched in January 2022, this is a new interactive online course for national and international journalists and activists who want to find stories and follow the money by using companies’ financial statements.

-Written in English for journalists by Finance Uncovered's own journalists, this approximately 15-hour course demystifies the technical language used by companies, giving learners the confidence to tackle material that many find intimidating.
+The course is written for journalists by Finance Uncovered's own journalists – and demystifies the technical language used by companies, giving you the confidence to tackle material that many find intimidating.

 Certified and accredited by the CPD (Continuing Professional Development), this course gives a journalistic guide to the Income Statement, the Balance Sheet, the Cash flow statement and the narrative reports by company directors and external auditors.
 Experience suggests the course takes about 15-20 hours to complete.

 We believe that all news reporters, citizen journalists and activist researchers would better able to investigate leads if they had the confidence to read company financial statements and use them as an extra source of information.

 The course will not make you an accountant!
 But it does give you an insight into their world.

 If you are very comfortable using financial statements, then it's probably not for you.

 For everyone else, it's likely you will learn something new – and add to your skillset and even give you an edge over your peers.

 The course is in English, but the beauty (!) of accounting concepts and financial statements is that they follow similar formats throughout the world.